Skip to main content

 Infected Blood Inquiry

-The final Infected Blood Inquiry report will be published on 20th May 2024 following an independent public statutory inquiry.
+The final Infected Blood Inquiry report was published on 20th May 2024 following an independent public statutory inquiry.

 The Inquiry was established in 2017 to examine the circumstances in which men, women and children treated by the National Health Service in the United Kingdom were given infected blood products between 1970 and 1996.